 When a question about editorial matter on any of our Web sites is brought to our attention, we will investigate those concerns and correct any errors of fact.
+We do not "unpublished" or "take down" factually correct stories, audios or videos.

 If it's a minor correction, such as a typo, it will simply be fixed as quickly as possible.
 But if there is a larger error, the editors will, at their option, strike through the erroneous text and then insert the corrected material so it will be plain to readers.